Dalbirsm03/LangGraph_Agentic_ChatBot/README.md

-# 🧠 Agentic AI System – Built with LangGrapg, Traced with LangSmith
+# 🧠 Agentic AI System – Built with LangGraph, Traced with LangSmith

 A powerful, modular **Agentic AI System** built on top of [LangGraph](https://github.com/langchain-ai/langgraph), [LangChain](https://github.com/langchain-ai/langchain), and [Pydantic](https://docs.pydantic.dev/).
 This framework enables dynamic tool routing, LLM-based reasoning, and debugging capabilities using external APIs and custom logic, with **LangSmith observability** baked in.